Explore Vancouver’s most notorious nightspot with club owner Danny Filippone as your guide

-Tour inside Vancouver’s most notorious venue with club owner Danny Filippone as your guide.
-You’ll hear stories of vice squad busts, mobsters, bootlegging, Rat Pack parties, fire and murder.
+On Wednesday February 15 explore backstage inside Vancouver’s most infamous venue.
+You’ll have club owner Danny Filippone as your guide, armed with stories of vice squad busts, mobsters, bootlegging, Rat Pack parties, fire and murder.

 Joining Danny are historian Aaron Chapman, author of Liquor, Lust & the Law – the history of the legendary Penthouse Nightclub, and retired-VPD cop Grant MacDonald.
 Grant was himself part of VPD dry squad raids at the club in the ’60s and joined in undercover surveillance operations there in the ’70s.
 Your three guides have between them more dirt on Vancouver’s murky underworld past than Mama Filippone made meatballs.